 Even if your London trip doesn’t fall over the two weeks that Wimbledon happens, you can still tour the grounds and pretend like you’re there, watching the major matches on Centre Court.
 Plus, during this tour, you get to see tons of behind-the-scenes areas that you wouldn’t during the tournament, like the media room and the Player’s Entrance.
 I definitely recommend also booking tickets to the Wimbledon Lawn Tennis Museum, which is a very cool and interactive museum, even for non-tennis-lovers (me!)

-Image Courtesy of Virgin
+Image Courtesy of Virgin Experiences

 6. Sipsmith Gin Distillery Tour

 Londoners feel pretty prideful about Sipsmith Gin, and you can tour the Chiswick distillery to see how it’s all made.
-Book through Virgin Experience Days and you’ll also get a gin tasting (this is v important.)
+Book through Virgin Experience Days and you’ll also get a gin tasting (this is very important.)